SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 <a id="f2"></a> FAO statistical year book.
 (2013). *Part 3 Feeding the world*.
 ISBN: 9789251073964. http://www.fao.org/publications/card/en/c/1d6e6a08-4937-5c7d-8665-3e0ed6f29244

 <a id="f7"></a> FAO.
 (2014). *Building a Common Vision for Sustainable Food and Agriculture.
 Principles and Approaches*. https://www.fao.org/3/a-i3940e.pdf [↩](#FAO2014)

+<a id="f12"></a> Garforth, C. (2018).
+"An Introduction to the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization" in *Proceedings of the International Workshop on Access and Benefit-sharing for Genetic Resources for Food and Agriculture*.
+FAO. https://www.fao.org/3/CA0099EN/ca0099en.pdf [↩](#Garforth)

 <a id="f8"></a> One Planet network Sustainable Food Systems (SFS) Programme.
 (2020). *Towards a Common Understanding of Sustainable Food Systems.
 Key approaches, concepts, and terms*. https://www.oneplanetnetwork.org/knowledge-centre/resources/towards-common-understanding-sustainable-food-systems-key-approaches [↩](#SFS)